 Results: The average age of abstracted from the charts is 44.5 years old with charts being 2/3 male and 1/3 female.
 55.56% of the charts indicated were African American and the other 44.44% were White.
 Most of the charts, 85%, had antibiotics and surgery treatment, while the rest were only treated with antibiotics.
-3 of the 4 charts receiving only antibiotic treatment, the orthopedic team did not see a need for surgical treatment and noted that antibiotics.
-There were 4 charts indicating IV drug use with 1 not prescribed long term IV antibiotics.
-There were 4 charts receiving only treatment.
+3 of the 4 charts receiving only antibiotic treatment, the orthopedic team did not see a need for surgical treatment and noted that antibiotic treatment yielded good progress.
+Only 6 of 27 charts were not prescribed long term IV antibiotics.
+There were 4 charts indicating IV drug use with 1 not prescribed long term IV treatment.
 The other 5 not on IV responded well to initial oral antibiotics and infectious disease consult not recommending IV treatment.
 There were 6 charts with a recurrence of chronic osteomyelitis.
-However, 83.33% of the patients who had a recurrence of chronic osteomyelitis were prescribed long term IV antibiotics and no surgery as treatment.
+However, 83.33% of the patients who had a recurrence of chronic osteomyelitis were prescribed long term IV antibiotics.
+Additionally, the patients with recurrence, 33% only had antibiotics and no surgery as treatment.